pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 There will be 4 to 5 homeworks.
 You will be informed in advance when an assignment is due.
 A tentative scheduled is available on the course's website.
-The homeworks consist of practice questions which are intended to assist students in mastering the course content.
-They may also potentially involve limited programming effort.
+The homeworks consist of actice questions which are intended to assist students in mastering the course content.
+They may also potentially involve limited ogramming effort.

 Homeworks should be completed by teams of students - three at most.
 No additional credit will be given for students that complete a homework